FLAMEGPU/FLAMEGPU2-circles-benchmark/README.md

 Three experiments are undertaken within this benchmark.
 There is a range of raw data in the [`sample/data`](sample/data) directory with a description of the machine configurations used to generate it in each directory.

 The results below are from the V100 runs on the Bessemer HPC system at the University of Sheffield.
-Job submission scripts are included in the [`scripts/slurm`]() folder.
+Job submission scripts are included in the [`scripts/slurm`](scripts/slurm/) directory.

 A combined figure for use in publication is shown below.
 For details please refer to the publication.